Danjb1/open-rival/docs/dev_quickstart.md

 ## :stethoscope: Troubleshooting

+### LNK1104	cannot open file 'XXXXX.lib'

+This signifies that a library cannot be found by the linker.

+Check that the library has been built and that the required `.lib` file is present in one of the linker's "Additional Library Directories".

 ### The code execution cannot proceed because XXXXX.dll was not found

+This signifies a missing DLL file.

 Check that the folder containing `Open-Rival.exe` also contains the [required DLLs](/docs/dependencies.md#dll-files), and that these are the correct DLLs for the current architecture (x86 or x64).